miyoshimasanari/Real-Time-Surgical-Video-Analysis/README.md

 1. **Efficient U-Net variant** — depthwise separable convolutions (DSC) combined with an instrument-specific lightweight attention mechanism and a composite loss function, achieving high accuracy at real-time speed.
 2. **MambaMOT** — to our knowledge the first application of the Mamba State Space Model to surgical instrument tracking, maintaining instrument identity through occlusion.

-> ⚠️ **Note for users:** update the placeholders below (author name, affiliation, year, repository URL, contact) before publishing.
-Confirm the license and any data-release restrictions with your advisor before making the repository public.

 ---